 The bags must be clearly labelled with the name and the starting number of the musher.
 The bags may only contain cold or dry dog food (not wet food or heated and no cooling bag boxes) and *isolated mattressesfor the dogs to rest at wit a blanket.
 The musher himself/herself has to get the bag from the designated place and return the empty or used bag/bags to the same location.
 Handler is responsible for removing the empty or used bag/bags –and it also applies if the team drops out of the competition.
 Control of the depot bags will be done at the checkpoint.

 *Isolated mattress is replacing straws this year at Polardistans, approved by Swedish Board of Agriculture.

-Water are available at the checkpoint for all teams.
+Water and straw are available at the checkpoint for all teams.
 The musher has to get the water from the designated area.
 The water bottles must be returned to the same location as soon as possible.